hyperspy/hyperspy/doc/reference/metadata.rst

 Stacking_history
 ----------------

-Generated when using :py:meth:`~.api.stack`.
+Generated when using :py:func:`~.api.stack`.
 Used by :py:meth:`~.api.signals.BaseSignal.split`, to retrieve the former list of signal.

 step_sizes